Improve ad efficiency and results through correct Facebook ad account structure.

 Choose automatic placements when setting up the adset: the algorithm automatically will find the most effective place to show your advertising at the time.

-That makes sense, what else do I need to know?
+Ok that makes sense, what else do I need to know?

 An easy rule of thumb: avoid ad set internal competition in relation to both overlapping audiences and the subject matter of your ads.